 While New Mexico is mainly known as a summer destination, it also shines—literally—at Christmastime.
-The rich cultural traditions of the Hispanic and Native American populations in New Mexico make Christmas an occasion for major festivals.
+The rich cultural traditions of the Latinx and Native American populations in New Mexico make Christmas an occasion for major festivals.
 A beautiful aspect of this celebration is the appearance everywhere of luminarias—small candles set in sand inside paper bags.
 Thousands of these small flames line streets, staircases, doorways, and even roofs.
 Visitors can enjoy luminaria displays in Old Town Albuquerque, historic Santa Fe, or in smaller culturally-rich towns such as Taos.

 On Christmas Eve, the main plazas of Santa Fe and Old Town Albuquerque are decorated with thousands of luminarias.
-In Santa Fe, cider is served, carols are sung, and groups walk to the nearby Cross of the Martyrs.
+In Santa Fe, cider is served, carols are sung, and groups walk to the nearby Cross of the Martyrs park.
 The annual Christmas Eve trek up gallery-filled Canyon Road in Santa Fe is lined with both luminarias and bonfires.
 Galleries are open and often serve snacks and drinks.

 The largest display in Albuquerque takes place on Christmas Eve in the Old Town Plaza and Country Club neighborhood, with luminarias lining the walkways by the hundreds throughout the plaza leading to the historic San Felipe de Neri Church and its Christmas Eve mass.

 Madrid, a town about 40 minutes southwest of Santa Fe, may be the ultimate New Mexican Christmas town.
 Back when it was a company-run coal mining village in the 1920s and 1930s, its light display was so massive that airlines detoured flights to give passengers an aerial view from above.
 On Saturdays in December, stores stay open late, and you can take in the holiday lights while you do a little shopping.